zsciscente/nested-hash-iteration-code-along-onl01-seng-pt-120819/README.md

 `remove_strawberry` method.

-Iterate over the `contacts` hash and when you reach the key `:favorite_ice_cream_flavors`, remove `"strawberry"` from the array of Freddy's favorite ice cream flavors.
+Iterate over the `contacts` hash and when you reach the key `:favorite_ice_cream_flavors`, remove `"strawberry"` from the Array of Freddy's favorite ice cream flavors.

 There are at least two ways you can accomplish this, and for this codealong, we'll work with the second way.

   1. You can directly iterate over the hash that is the value of the `"Freddy Mercury"` key by calling an enumerator method in `contacts["Freddy Mercury"]`.

   2. You can iterate through the hash and, when you reach the appropriate level, check to see if the key `==` ("is equal to") `:favorite_ice_cream_flavors`.
 If it does, check to see if that array contains `"strawberry"`.
-If it does, then delete it from the array.
+If it does, then delete it from the `Array`.

 #### Step 1: Iterate over the first level

-Inside the `remove_strawberry` method, let's take our first dive into the contacts hash.
+Inside the `remove_strawberry` method, let's take our first dive into the contacts `Hash`.
 Then we'll use `binding.pry` to see where we are.

-We are going to first iterate over the top level of the hash where the keys should be the person and the values should be a hash of details about the person.
+We are going to first iterate over the top level of the `Hash` where the keys should be the person and the values should be a `Hash`  of details about the person.

 **Note on variable naming:** This process will be remarkably easier if you name